getsentry/sentry-docs/src/collections/_documentation/clients/java/integrations.md

     app/build/outputs/mapping/release/mapping.txt
 ```

-Note that this file needs to be in your APK, so this needs to be run before the APK is packaged.
+This file needs to be in your APK, so **this needs to be run before the APK is packaged**.
 You can do that by creating a gradle task that runs before the dex packaging.

 You can for example add a gradle task after the proguard step and before the dex one which executes `sentry-cli` to validate and process the mapping files and to write the UUIDs into the properties file: